euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sge/sweep.md

 ### On a GPU it depends on the card

-On a consumer card fanning out does not pay — RTX 5080, 7 rounds:
+On the tested RTX 5080 fanning out did not pay (7 rounds):

 | case | serial (median) | sweep, c=2 | sweep, c=4 |
 |---|---|---|---|